chinamike65/hugo-tuolesi/content/book3/book3en.md

 Anuttarayoga (bla-med rnal-'byor rgyud) – peerlessly integrated (highest yoga) deity practice.

-Three of these belong to the lower path.
+Three of these belong to the path of the lower scope.

 Ritual, Behavioural, and Yoga.